AndreaDiotallevi/learning-journal/daily-notes.md

   - Ask a question to check how the other responds and start from there, instead of going straight to the request.

 - I paired with Kealan and it was a lot of fun.
-In the end he gave me a very useful feedback about trying to involve the navigator a bit more with research, regardless if I thought I already knew the answer / syntax, in order to move forward and give the other person the opportunity to learn that particular thing as well.
+In the end he gave me the useful feedback of trying to involve the navigator a bit more with research, regardless if I thought I already knew the answer / syntax, to give the other person the opportunity to learn that particular thing as well.